 More detail on the course can be seen below under the following topics.
 Final course notes will be given to each person in Mongolia at the competitor check-in before the race.

 The map here shows the approximate route of the course.

 The host town is Ulaanbaatar which is the capital of Mongolia.
 The course itself begins 360km / 224 miles west of Ulaanbaatar at the ruined Khar Bukh Balgas.
 The fortress inhabited by the Kitan from 917 to 1120, is sometimes known as Kitan Balgas.

 The Gobi March is an undulating rollercoaster of a ride taking you over every type of terrain and rewarding you with the most stunning landscapes and unique cultures.
 The course is primarily on tracks, trails and off-road and weaves across grassland, fields, soft sand and dunes, rocky terrain, riverbeds, gravel tracks, river crossings, climbs and descents.

 During each stage checkpoints are located approximately every 10 kilometers (6 miles) along the course.
 ALL checkpoints include water for drinking (normally from a large bottle that you can fill your bottles from), and volunteers to offer support.
 MOST checkpoints have shade from the elements and medical staff.

 Please note that adverse weather conditions and other factors can result in changes being made to the course.

-While the leaders are extremely fast (finishing 40 kilometers / 26 miles in 3 - 4 hours) the cut-off times for the back of the field are based on a 4 km per hour / 2.5 miles per hour walking speed.
+While the leaders are extremely fast (finishing 40 kilometers / 26 miles in 3 - 4 hours), the cut-off times for the back of the field are designed based on a 4 km per hour / 2.5 miles per hour walking speed.
 This means completing a 40 kilometer / 26 mile stage in 10 hours.

 Cut-off times for The Long March are based on a similar speed but with additional time allowed for a rest at the Overnight Checkpoint.